dqops/dqo/docs/data-sources/index.md

 To monitor data quality in DQOps, you must first add a data source connection.
 A data source connection specifies the parameters needed to connect to a database, such as a database location and authentication information.
 The data source connection information for each data source type may be different.
-Some data sources use existing database connection APIs (such as ODBC/JDBC), and others have proprietary APIs.
+Some data sources use existing database connection APIs (such as JDBC drivers), and others have proprietary APIs.

 In DQOps, you can add a new data source connection through the user interface, command line or DQOps shell.
 For information on the parameters you need to specify, see the document dedicated to each data source.

 ## Supported data sources

-DQOps supports the following types of data sources.
+DQOps supports the following data sources.

 <div markdown="1" class="four-divs-row">